Nono1971/Doctrine-MetadataGrapher/README.md

 It il also possible to show properties on all Entities and hide it only on less important Entities

-=> New optional arguments have been added the the main method generateFromMetadata():

 ```php
     /**
      * @param ClassMetadata[] $metadata